 Ask a random person to describe the Volvo 240.
 Words like boring, boxy, plain and minimalist will probably make the better part of the description.
 But ask an owner or car enthusiast their opinion and you’ll get thoughts on a car that’s loved by regular people and petrolheads alike, 46 years after it went into production.
 You might hear the term unkillable.

 The start of an era

 However, Volvo 240 was anything but a copycat.
 Unlike its older relative, the 240 came along with multiple safety elements, initially introduced in the VESC ESV concept two years earlier, in 1972.
-The large frontal crumple zones would pioneer the way towards passive safety in the automotive industry.

 In 1976, the National Highway Traffic Safety Administration purchased 24 Volvo 240s to use as the safety ideal for any future car sold on US soil.
 Even 10 years later the Volvo 240 was still rated as the safest car in its class by the Highway Loss Data Institute, having the lowest death rate of any vehicle on the US continent.